Adarsh-Patel-Dev/Adarsh-Patel-Dev/README.md

-# Hi there 👋, I am Adarsh Patel
+# 👋 Hey everyone, I'm Adarsh Patel

 ## A passionate learner and Front End developer from Lucknow, India.